Do you use the power of a fresh start to evaluate your life and set goals for the new year?

 But let’s back up the train a little.

-Every one of our daily actions address a problem.
+Every one of our daily actions addresses a problem.
 For example:

 Problem: I’m hungry at work, I buy food and can’t save.